awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

 1. \(Optional\) For **Execution timeout**, specify the maximum number of seconds you would like to allow your job attempts to run\.
 If an attempt exceeds the timeout duration, it is stopped and the status moves to `FAILED`\.
 For more information, see [Job Timeouts](job_timeouts.md)\.

-1. For **Job requires multiple node configurations**, leave this box unchecked\.
-To create a multi\-node parallel job definition instead, see [Creating a Multi\-node Parallel Job Definition](multi-node-job-def.md)\.
+1. Select **Job requires multiple node configurations** and then complete the following substeps\.
+To create a multi\-node parallel job definition instead, see [Creating a Job Definition](create-job-definition.md)\.

+   1. <a name="num-node-step"></a>For **Number of nodes**, enter the total number of nodes to use for your job\.

+   1. For **Main node**, enter the node index to use for the main node\.
+The default main node index is `0`\.

+   1. \(Optional\) To restrict your nodes to a particular instance type, choose one from the drop\-down menu\.
+If you do not specify an instance type, AWS Batch chooses the smallest instance type that meets the requirements for your largest node \(vCPU and memory\) from the available instance types in your compute environment\.
+**Important**
+Be sure to choose an instance type that is available for launch in your compute environment\.
+Otherwise, your job gets stuck in the `RUNNABLE` status and block subsequent jobs\.

 1. \(Optional\) In the **Parameters** section, you can specify parameter substitution default values and placeholders to use in the command that your job's container runs when it starts\.
 For more information, see [Parameters](job_definition_parameters.md#parameters)\.